 by Pastor Tim Bur

 It’s one thing to not be able to distinguish between the colors of dark socks.
-It’s another thing to not be able to spot a Christian from a non-Christian.
+It’s another thing to not be able to distinguish between a Christian and a non-Christian.
 God implies in Malachi 3:17-18 NIV that as His children, we should be distinguishable.
 He says, “They will be mine, says the LORD Almighty, in the day when I make up my treasured possession… And you will again see the distinction between the righteous and the wicked, between those who serve God and those who do not.”

 Have you ever heard the half-hearted words kind of?
 Listen to me when I say this.
-Most people kind of hope God loves them and wants to bless them and kind of believe it.
+Most people kind of hope God loves them and wants to bless them and kind of believes it.
 They want to believe it.
 But they don’t believe it so deeply that it fuels their faith.
 When you believe it like the Lord wants you to, then you will begin to understand the true nature of God.
 That He is good and wants good for you.

 Malachi the prophet was speaking to two groups of people.
 The first group accused God saying He didn’t care about them and that He didn’t care about the evil that evil people do.
 In Malachi 3:14-15 TLB, we listen to them saying, “It is foolish to worship God and obey him.
 What good does it do to obey his laws, and to sorrow and mourn for our sins?
 From now on, as far as we’re concerned, “Blessed are the arrogant.”
 For those who do evil shall prosper, and those who dare God to punish them shall get off scot-free.”